Ignoring dtd's declared in xml messages with dtd declarations

 accessExternalDTD doesn't include "file", that's a security setting someone has put in the system to prevent access to DTDs using the file protocol.
 Security people are pretty paranoid about access to DTDs and external entities, but overriding security settings is generally unwise.
 Basically, the security people are telling you not to process this kind of document, and you need to have a debate with them about why they are imposing that restriction, rather than trying to find a way around it.

-#2 Updated by Pratheek K 11 months ago
+#2 Updated by Pratheek K about 1 year ago

 The workaround with a custom EntityResolver, though seemed promising, resulted in the same error 'Failed to read external DTD '***.dtd', because 'file' access is not allowed due to restriction set by the accessExternalDTD' I checked the saxon configuration and verfifed that my custom Entity resolver was registered, but was never called.